Wednesday, July 17, 2024

 My great-grandmother, Louise Gwynn Scrivener, was a devoted family historian and collector of family artifacts.
 Although I never met her or saw her home in Baltimore, the photo below suggests that she filled the place with family pictures.

 There was one picture, though, that did get handed down and still remains in the family, a very large portrait of a handsome woman whom the family affectionately called "Big Mama."
 Throughout my childhood, Big Mama hung in my grandparents' living room, passed on from Louise to her only child, my grandfather.
 According to my uncle, there was also a Big Papa, but Grandpa Scrivener did not have room for both of the huge portraits, so sadly, Big Papa is lost.
 When my grandparents died, Big Mama moved to my parents' home as it was the only one in the family large enough to accommodate her.
+Big Mama presided over family dinners in my parents’ dining room for many years.
 After my parents' death, my brother took custody of her.
+Again, he had the home big enough to accommodate her.

 Of course, we all assumed that Big Mama was a relation of some kind, but we didn't really know who she was.
 My grandfather said she was not a direct ancestor, but an aunt or a cousin.
 Since my great-grandmother hung on to this portrait, I thought she must be a relation on that branch of the family.
 And it must be someone who had money to be able to afford such an elaborate portrait.
 The Scriveners did not have that kind of money.
 My grandfather also dredged up a recollection that she was an English lady who had married into the family.